 After finishing Striding Edge, it’s a steep walk to the to top of Helvellyn.
 Climbing the final section of Helvellyn provides great views of Striding Edge.

-You will pass the memorial of Charles Gough who sadly died from a fall while summiting Helvelyn in 1805.
+You will pass the memorial of Charles Gough who sadly died from a fall while summiting Helvellyn in 1805.
 Charles’s dog guarded the decomposing body for 3 months before being discovered.

-Continue along the plateau walking past the trig until you reach the small cairn and can see Swirral Edge.
+Continue walking past the trig until you reach the small cairn and can see Swirral Edge.
 Start your descent down Swirral Edge.
 Swirral Edge is not as extreme as Striding Edge and is much easier to climb down.

-Keep right at the next junction of footpaths to start the return to the Glenridding Car Park.
-For those seeking another peak to bag along the Helvellyn route, you can turn left and summit Catstye Cam (890 m).
+Keep right at the next junction of footpaths to start the return to Glenridding Car Park.
+For those wishing to conquer another peak, you can turn left and summit Catstye Cam (890 m).